Scholes celebrate their most recent success the 2017 Championship One title

 Chairman Paul Calvert, talking about the move into the Bradford League, said, “Geographically it made sense given our location.
 We wanted to play a better standard of cricket and attract better players while retaining the club ethos”.

-Against all the odds Scholes were amongst the early season pacesetters under new captain James Stansfield who had joined from Hanging Heaton.
+Against all the odds Scholes were amongst the early season pacesetters in the premier league under new captain James Stansfield who had joined from Hanging Heaton.
 They fell back mid-season finishing in a credible 7th position and being competitive all the way.

 They were well served by their overseas all-rounder Zain Abbas who scored 515 runs at 36.79 with a top score of 111*.
 He also contributed 36 wickets with the ball at 19.11 with a best return of 5-31.
-Stansfield (346 runs) and Nick Whitehill (322 runs) also scored runs consistently, with Christian Jackson (30 wkts) and Sharafat (29 wkts) the mainstays of the bowling.
+Stansfield (346 runs) and Nick Whitehill (322 runs) also scored runs consistently, with Christian Jackson (pictured above, 30 wkts) and Sharafat (29 wkts) the mainstays of the bowling.

-Signings for the new challenge in the Bradford League included Kasir Maroof (Holmfirth), Toby Thorpe (Copley) and Daniel Cross (Hunslet Nelson).
+Signings for the new challenge in the Bradford League included Kasir Maroof (pictured above, Holmfirth), Toby Thorpe (Copley) and Daniel Cross (Hunslet Nelson).

 Scholes entered the Bradford League hoping for healthy consolidation in contrast to their captain Stansfield who craved promotion.
 However, in the early weeks it was clear that one of the two promotion places were up for grabs as Scholes found themselves in the mix.